 Young Buster Keaton hides from his parents, neighbors and the police while hoping to marry the neighbors’ daughter.

-PRESENTED BY GARY SCOTT BEATTY, PUBLISHER AND EDITOR, MUSKEGONMAGAZINE.COM
+PRESENTED BY GARY SCOTT BEATTY, PUBLISHER AND EDITOR, MUSKEGONMAGAZINE.COM, AND AUTHOR AND ILLUSTRATOR

 Can love survive when in-laws hate each other?
 Buster finds out in 1920’s “Neighbors.”

 The short features Buster's father, Joe, in the roll of his father.
-This film was written and directed by Keaton and Edward F. Cline, who appears as the cop.
+Some high flying stunts here are by The Flying Escalantes acrobatic troupe.
+This film was written and directed by Keaton and Edward F. Cline, who appears as the policeman.